This was originally posted on the 22nd December 2018; it was updated 18th December 2019.

 Price: Free or 3€ for access to the showers and a certificate.

 As with many coastal cities, hot and cold, Barcelona holds an event to celebrate the first swim of the year and it’s called “Primer bany de l’any”.
 This New Year’s Day swim will certainly combat any hangover you may have acquired due to the previous evenings antics, as the Mediterranean Sea can be mighty cold in the winter.
-If you’re looking for a fun but frosty way to wash away the cobwebs of 2018, or even just the memories of New Year’s Eve 2018, join the hundreds of other locals and visitors as they dip into the waves.
+If you’re looking for a fun but frosty way to wash away the cobwebs of 2019, or even just the memories of New Year’s Eve 2019, join the hundreds of other locals and visitors as they plunge into the water.

 You can either join the swimmers waiting on Sant Sebastia beach for free, or you can register as an “official” swimmer on the Club Natació Atlètic-Barceloneta website and have access to a hot shower and receive a diploma when you exit the water.